tlrmello/sftp_logging/README.md

 # sftp_logging

-Ruby script used to create and/or modify existing SFTP logging endpoints on a Fastly service.

-More inforamtion to come soon.
+Ruby script used to interact with an SFTP Logging endpoint on a Fastly service.
+More detailed information to come soon.